kunle123-ui/kunle/Testnet:-Public.md

 1. You'll need the `eos-walletd` and `eosc` binary from recent `eosd` build, see [Local Environment](https://github.com/EOSIO/eos/wiki/Local-Environment)
 2. Connect to [Public Testnet](https://github.com/EOSIO/eos/wiki/Testnet:-Public)
 3. [Import your private key to the wallet](https://github.com/EOSIO/eos/wiki/Command%20Reference#import-key-to-wallet) with `eosc`
 4. Learn how to use `eosc` by either figuring it out yourself with the [command reference](https://github.com/EOSIO/eos/wiki/Command-Reference) or be guided through the process with a [tutorial](https://github.com/EOSIO/eos/wiki/Tutorials#1-accounts--wallets).
-The choice is yours.